mlengineershub/MNLI-MultiModel-Benchmark/CONTRIBUTING.md

-# Contributing to NLI-Approach
+# Contributing to MNLI-MultiModel-Benchmark

-Thank you for your interest in contributing to the Natural Language Inference (NLI) Approach project!
+Thank you for your interest in contributing to the Multi Natural Language Inference (MNLI) Approach project!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents